 Does the flu shot really work?

 The flu vaccine works most of the time.
 Each year's flu vaccine fights the 4 most common flu viruses for that year.
 If they come in contact with a different flu virus, they could still get the flu.
-But getting the flu vaccine is always better than not getting it.
+One benefit to the flu vaccine is that even if you do become infected with flu, symptoms are often more mild compared to those who are unvaccinated.
+Getting the flu vaccine is always better than not getting it.

 How does the flu vaccine work?